 • mindfulness of the body

 • mindfulness of feelings or sensations

 • mindfulness of mental objects

 An important subset of the mindfulness of the body is the mindfulness of breath – and following the breath through its complete cycle can be an excellent starting point for developing mindfulness.

 Elite athletes tend to possess highly developed mindfulness of the body and physical sensations, especially mindfulness of the breath.
 Such moments of mindfulness – with dedicated training – can then become a stream of effortless concentration, even in the heat of competition.

 And what makes the concentration “effortless”?
 It is the space of open awareness within which the athletic activity unfolds.
 This kind of spaciousness is activated via the more introspective aspects of one’s training regimen: the flotation tank (to use Steph Curry’s example), or sitting quietly in meditation, or engaging in the beautiful practice of walking meditation – training a smooth coordination of breath and movement.

-As our steps (right, left) and our breath (inhale, exhale) permeate each other more and more deeply – they become like pearls on the string of open awareness.
-The spacious vibrancy of awareness is the (timeless and transpersonal) continuity that generates the spontaneously-perfect shape, structure and power of our movements: the shooting of a basketball; the running of a marathon; or a quiet walk through our spring garden, to enjoy the scent and beauty of newly blossomed flowers.
+As our steps (right, left) and our breath (inhale, exhale) permeate each other more and more deeply, they become like pearls on the string of open awareness.
+The spacious vibrancy and continuity of awareness is what allows the spontaneously-perfect shape, structure and power of our movements to arise of their own accord, whether it be shooting a basketball; running a marathon; or quietly walking through our summer garden, enjoying the scent and beauty of newly blossomed flowers.